Grade Level: 8 (7-8)

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-The following table provides an outline of the lesson plan order and associated activities in each of the three sections of the unit, along with estimated time requirements.
-From within each lesson and activity, linked attachments provide additional separate Word, Excel and PowerPoint files that further support the materials being presented.
+The following table provides a suggested outline of the lesson plan order and associated activities in each of the three sections of the unit, along with estimated time requirements.

 Homework, activity sheets and quizzes are integrated throughout the curriculum for assessment.
 The final, culminating project provides a summative assessment of students' learning and ability to apply their new knowledge and conceptual understanding to define energy problems in their own lives, and design and implement solutions to those particular problems.